tinuzz/wp-plugin-trackserver/readme.txt

 * Add {userid}, {userlogin} and {displayname} as possible tags in the infobar template.
 * Add 'user' attribute to 'tsmap' shortcode, for displaying multiple users' live tracks in a map.
 * Add 'live' attribute to force live-update without live tracks, for use with external (gpx/kml) tracks.
+* Add 'zoom' attribute to influence the initial zoom level of the map.
+Behaves differently for maps with live tracks than for maps with only static tracks.
 * Remove support for GeoJSON as Trackserver's internal trackformat, only polyline remains.
 * Shortcode parameters 'color', 'weight', 'opacity' and 'points' can now contain a comma-separated list of values, which will be applied to respective tracks in the 'track' or 'user' attribute.
 If less values than tracks are given, the last value is applied to all remaining tracks.
 * It is now possible to mix 'track', 'user', 'gpx' and 'kml' in a single map, but there seems to be an issue in Leaflet or Omnivore with multiple GPX tracks or mixed GPX/KML, where one or more tracks don't get their path drawn.